Dalveen, Queensland: Education

 Dalveen State School is a government primary (Prep-6) school for boys and girls at 40 Pine Crescent (28.4898°S 151.9735°E).
 In 2018, the school had an enrolment of 16 students with 2 teachers (1 full-time equivalent) and 6 non-teaching staff (2 full-time equivalent).

+There are no secondary schools in Dalveen.
+The nearest government secondary schools are Stanthorpe State High School in Stanthorpe to the south and Warwick State High School in Warwick to the north.